Definition

 Purpose

-- Enterprise Workflow Engines that orchestrate workflows, often spanning multiple systems, to control and audit the beginning-to-end process outcomes, and
+- Enterprise Workflow Engines that orchestrate workflows, often spanning multiple systems, to control and audit the beginning-to-end process outcomes

 - Rules Engines that dynamically define and control the application of complex sets of conditions that can be executed remotely by systems to ensure consistent application of rules without duplication.